-Where applicants are already in Year 4, but were born after 31 July 2004, they have, under normal circumstances, already been accelerated in a previous year.
+Where students are already in Year 4, but were born after 31 July 2007, they have, under normal circumstances, already been accelerated in a previous year.
 Such students may be required to attend an interview to assess their needs.
 Your child's principal will need to confirm that official acceleration has occurred.

-Applications for students already attending Year 5 at primary schools in NSW in 2013 are not normally accepted for Year 5 opportunity class entry in 2014 unless there are extenuating circumstances, e.g. the student is very young.
-In such circumstances, the applicant should provide a detailed explanation.
+Applications for students already attending Year 5 at primary schools in NSW in 2016 are not normally accepted for Year 5 opportunity class entry in 2017 unless there are extenuating circumstances, e.g. the student is very young.
+In such circumstances, parents should provide a detailed explanation and supporting documentation.

 Applications for students whose age or school year is outside the limits described above may not be finalised at the same time as the applications of other candidates.
 These applications may be placed temporarily on 'hold' to allow the selection committees to complete further enquiries.